marzer/poxy/README.md

 positional arguments:
   config               path to poxy.toml or a directory containing it (default: .)

-optional arguments:
+options:
-  -h, --help           show this help message and exit -v, --verbose        enable very noisy diagnostic output --doxygen "path"     specify the Doxygen executable to use (default: find on system path) --dry                do a 'dry run' only, stopping after emitting the effective Doxyfile --mcss "path"        specify the version of m.css to use (default: uses the bundled one) --threads N          set the number of threads to use (default: automatic) --version            print the version and exit --werror             always treat warnings as errors regardless of config file settings --xmlonly            stop after generating and preprocessing the Doxygen xml --ppinclude "regex"  match HTML file names to post-process (default: all) --ppexclude "regex"  match HTML file names to exclude from post-processing (default: none)
+  -h, --help           show this help message and exit -v, --verbose        enable very noisy diagnostic output --doxygen <path>     specify the Doxygen executable to use (default: find on system path) --dry                do a 'dry run' only, stopping after emitting the effective Doxyfile --m.css <path>       specify the version of m.css to use (default: uses the bundled one) --threads N          set the number of threads to use (default: automatic) --version            print the version and exit --werror             always treat warnings as errors regardless of config file settings --xmlonly            stop after generating and preprocessing the Doxygen xml --ppinclude <regex>  pattern matching HTML file names to post-process (default: all) --ppexclude <regex>  pattern matching HTML file names to exclude from post-processing (default: none) --nocleanup          does not clean up after itself, leaving the XML and other temp files intact
 ```
 The basic three-step to using Poxy is similar to Doxygen:
 1. Create your `poxy.toml` (Poxy's answer to the `Doxyfile`)